 Please note: You may see the Metal X being advertised elsewhere with a laser inspection tool.
 This is incorrect, although originally advertised by Markforged when first announced, the Metal X doesn't include the laser inspection tool.

 From the company that revolutionised carbon fibre, Kevlar and fibreglass 3D printing comes a new breakthrough in metal 3D printing.
 The Metal X is a metal 3D printer that utilises a process called ADAM (Atomic Diffusion Additive Manufacturing) to print parts.
-This process uses metal powder and bulk sintering to create true-to-design solid metal parts, that can be made from a wide range of metals including Titanium 6-4 and 17-4 stainless steel.
+This process uses metal powder and bulk sintering to create true-to-design solid metal parts, that can be made from a wide range of metals including Titanium 6-4, Copper and 17-4 stainless steel.

 The Metal X - The Ultimate Metal 3D Printer